Insolita/yii2-iconpicker/README.md

 By default - native bootstrap glyphicon

+###NOTE!
-NOTE!
-This extension not provide assets for icon source - you can setup and register it`s in view separately
+This extension not provide assets for icon source - you can setup and register it`s in view separately You can create needed assets, or direct include css of icon fonts from folder @bower/eliberty-bootstrap-iconpicker/icon-fonts

 Usage
 -----